 1. Administrative Duties Requirements

-The preceding labour law stated that any foreign worker who came to Saudi Arabia by their employer’s sponsorship can only switch their job, leave the country or do any other administrative and official duties only after permission from their sponsor.
-The new labour reform initiative aims to change this narrative completely.
+The preceding labor law stated that any foreign worker who came to Saudi Arabia by their employer’s sponsorship could only switch jobs.
+Leave the country or do any other administrative and official duties only after permission from their sponsor.
+The new labor reform initiative aims to change this narrative completely.

-As opposed to this previous law, the new labour reform grants the foreign national complete authority to carry out administrative duties and switch or leave jobs based on the validity of their employment contracts, without requiring any permission of their employer.
+Unlike this previous law, the new labor reform grants the foreign national complete authority to carry out administrative duties and switch or leave jobs based on the validity of their employment contracts without requiring any permission from their employer.

 The only requirement for switching or changing jobs is that they have been residing in Saudi Arabia for over a year and have alerted their employer about this decision ninety days prior.

-To help new migrants find better jobs, the Saudi Ministry launched an electronic portal for employers to update about their companies and required workers and migrants to apply as per their respective fields conveniently.
+To help new migrants find better jobs, the Saudi Ministry launched an electronic portal for employers to update their companies.
+It required workers and migrants to apply as per their respective fields conveniently.
 The foreign worker does not need the sponsor or employer’s permission to register and use the electronic portal.

 2. Entry and Exit Requirements

-The previous labour law of Saudi Arabia clearly states that an international worker can only enter the country after having their exit and re-entry visa issued by the employer.
-However, the new labour reform initiative removes this requirement completely and allows any worker to exit and re-enter the country without their employer’s permit.
+The previous labor law of Saudi Arabia clearly states that an international worker can only enter the country after having their exit and re-entry visa issued by the employer.
+However, the new labor reform initiative removes this requirement completely and allows workers to exit and re-enter the country without their employer’s permit.

-Along with this, the labour reform law has also removed the need for your employer’s signature on the exit visa as per the command of the immigration ministry in Saudi Arabia.
-You no longer need to get a sign-off by your employer on the exit visa before leaving the country.
+Along with this, the labor reform law has also removed the need for your employer’s signature on the exit visa as per the command of the immigration ministry in Saudi Arabia.
+You no longer need to get a sign-off from your employer on the exit visa before leaving the country.

-Instead, any employee can request to re-enter or leave the country through the online Saudi portal and the government decides whether to accept their request or not based on any pending present dues or debt.
+Instead, any employee can request to re-enter or leave the country through the online Saudi portal.
+The government decides whether to accept their request based on pending dues or debt.
 In case of approval of the request, the employer is notified about the worker’s leaving and rejoining status.

 Benefits of Saudi Arabia’s Labour Reform Initiative

-After reading the aforementioned details, you can see vast and positive changes in the labour laws for foreign workers.
-Not only will these changed laws help get the workers more mobility and authority in the country, but will help ensure that they get fair rights and treatment by the employer.
+After reading the details above, you can see profound and positive changes in the labor laws for foreign workers.
+Not only will these changed laws help get the workers more mobility and authority in the country.
+But they will help ensure that they get fair rights and treatment from the employer.

-Alongside this, the LRI will help reduce cases of human trafficking and exploitation by allowing them to return to their homeland without being dependent on their sponsor’s permission for it.
-Although, there is still a long way to go for every foreign worker in Saudi Arabia, the labour reform initiative is definitely a start.
+Alongside this, the LRI will help reduce cases of human trafficking and exploitation by allowing them to return to their homeland without being dependent on their sponsor’s permission.
+However, there is still a long way to go for every foreign worker in Saudi Arabia.
+The labor reform initiative is a start.